 Can unhealthy eating give you cancer?

 One of the biggest risk factors for cancer is being overweight or obese.
-Eating food that is high in fat or sugar can make you gain weight, and there is strong evidence that being overweight or obese increases the risk of 11 cancers.
+Eating 'fast foods' (such as chips and fried chicken) or other processed foods that are high in fat and sugar (like chocolate, crisps and biscuits) can make you gain weight, and there is strong evidence that being overweight or obese is a cause of 12 types of cancer.

 Do we eat too much fat and sugar?

-|% of food energy|
+|% of food energy, by age group|

 |Recommendation (% of food energy)||4–10||11–18||19–64||65+|

-Figures from 2012–14.
+Figures from 2014–16

 How many portions of vegetables and fruit do we eat?